-We aim to cultivate an environment of appreciation for learning, so that our employees are able to grow with SATS in the volatile and dynamic business environment.
-Thus, the programmes available in SATS are designed to be a mix of structured facilitated learning, structured non-facilitated learning and informal learning; all aimed to engage a diversified employee profile with different learning needs and styles.
+The programmes available in SATS are designed to be a mix of structured facilitated learning, structured non-facilitated learning and informal learning; all aimed to engage a diversified employee profile with different learning needs and styles.
 Learning activities are customised to the topics covered and aimed at helping employees learn through their own discovery and participation for greater learning impact.
 All our learning activities are andragogically designed, activities-based to involve the five senses and engage the heart of the participants.
-For example, SATS Ambassador Programme and Familiarisation are designed to be in carnival-style, filled with fun activities and sharing while learning about SATS' core values in action.

 We believe that a well-trained workforce is the critical success factor to the growth of the business.
-Learning and development programmes are put in place to train our employees to deliver SATS brand promise "Passion to Delight".
-It is with this passion that we are able to achieve our mission "to be the first choice provider" and the vision of being "Asia's leading" in food solution and gateway services.
+We train our employees to deliver SATS' brand promise "Passion to Delight" so that we are able to achieve our mission "to be the first choice provider" and our vision of feeding and connecting Asia.

-Annual Performance Assessment of the PCEO and Succession Plan for the PCEO and the Relevant Key Management Personnel
+Annual Performance Assessment of the PCEO and Succession Plan for the PCEO and Relevant Key Management Personnel

-RHRC reviews the performance of the PCEO and the Relevant Key Management Personnel annually and recommends their performance level to the Board for approval.
+RHRC reviews the performance of the PCEO and Relevant Key Management Personnel annually and recommends their performance level to the Board for approval.